harshbaee/AI_Data_Retrieval/README.md

 ##Create a .env file in the root of the project directory and add the following:
    - `SERPAPI_KEY=your_serpapi_key`
    - `OPENAI_API_KEY=your_openai_api_key`

-For Google Sheets integration, ensure you have the Google Service Account JSON file.
+###For Google Sheets integration, ensure you have the Google Service Account JSON file.
 Update the script with the path to this file.

+### Step 4: Run the app

+After installing the dependencies and setting up the keys, you can run the Streamlit app:

+`streamlit run app.py`